hmain/cainban/README.md

 - **"Add a task for code review with description 'Review PR #123'"** → Creates task with description
 - **"List all my boards"** → Shows available kanban boards
 - **"Switch to the project board"** → Changes active board

+### Advanced Usage

+For a bit more advanced usage:

+- Start working on the next tasks in the **Cainban** to-do list or backlog.
+If a task has subtasks, begin with those (get_task_links).
+Update the **next-steps.md** file with a clear plan for how to solve the problem.
+Follow good Git practices, like using branches and other Git tools.
+Use the "default" **Cainban** board for your tasks.
+If you find any issues, create new tasks for them.
+Break down tasks into smaller subtasks so you can focus on one small problem at a time.

 ## Key Features